 Nokia Bell Labs

 Several of the early breakthroughs in quantum computing occurred at Bell Labs including the development of Shor’s factoring algorithm and Grover’s search algorithm.
 Research is ongoing in conjunction with universities in such areas as quantum error correction codes, fault tolerant thresholds, quantum overheads, topological quantum computing, quantum state preserving frequency converter and other projects.

 Northrup Grumman has several quantum research activities underway as part of their basic research teams.
 Northrup is the lead for the design, fabrication, system integration, and experimental testing portion in the iARPA QEO (Quantum Enhanced Optimization) program for quantum annealing.
 They are also an industry partner in the NSF Enabling Practical Scale Quantum Computing programs.

-NTT has a small group investigating quantum physics and quantum information processing.
-The group explores how quantum phenomena can be applied to generate new forms of quantum technology.
+NTT also has small groups investigating quantum physics and quantum information processing in their Basic Research Laboratories in Kanagawa, Japan.
+These groups explores how quantum phenomena can be applied to generate new forms of quantum technology.
 More specifically, they investigate a) foundational aspects of quantum theory including nonlocal phenomena; b) quantum key distribution and its security; c) techniques for quantum communication, repeaters and computation; e) hybrid quantum systems (composite systems taking the best parts of each).

 Quantum Computing Inc.